donejs/donejs/docs/guide.md

 ## Setup

-In this section we will install DoneJS and generate a new application.
+In this section, we will install DoneJS and generate a new application.
 To get started, let's install the DoneJS command line utility globally:

 ```
 npm install -g donejs